 I have long had a guilty pleasure in reading and re-reading Christie’s works, comforting myself in the knowledge that James Baldwin confessed to killing many hours in strange hotels reading those same books.
-I first encountered Agatha through my now dead grandmother, who – despite her very limited English – read each Christie novel with relish when it was first published.
+I first encountered Agatha through my now dead grandmother, who – despite her very limited English – read with relish each Christie novel when it was first published.
 When I travel I search for old Christies in paperback: my collection includes Murder on the Orient Express in Turkish, and Zabudnuta Vrazda, the Slovak version of Sleeping Murder.

 Should you come across any early Agatha Christie paperbacks, especially those with lurid covers, buy them.
-What use to be staples of every secondhand bookshop are becoming scarce collectable.
+What use to be staples of every secondhand bookshop are becoming scarce collectables.
 Original hardbacks of the early novels sell for over $10,000, though there is no way of knowing whether the people who buy books for this sort of money have any intention of reading them.

-Partly through movie adaptations, of which there are around thirty, but also through the enthusiasm of readers, some of her books have become staples of twentieth century fiction: who has not heard of Miss Marple and Hercule Poirot, or been caught up in the sheer ingenuity of plotting in books like Murder on the Orient Express, The Murder of Roger Ackroyd or Then There Were None (originally Ten Little Niggers, then briefly, before that too was recognised as offensive, Ten Little Indians)?
+Partly through movie adaptations, of which there are around thirty, but also as a result of the enthusiasm of readers, some of her books have become staples of twentieth century fiction: who has not heard of Miss Marple and Hercule Poirot, or been caught up in the sheer ingenuity of plotting in books like Murder on the Orient Express, The Murder of Roger Ackroyd or Then There Were None (originally Ten Little Niggers, then briefly, before that too was recognised as offensive, Ten Little Indians)?

 It is commonplace to argue that Christie was a bad writer, and she pales beside the best of her successors, including P. D. James, Ruth Rendell and Elizabeth George.
 Her dialogue is wooden, her characters one dimensional, her language appropriate to the uneducated for whom she expressed such contempt.
 She was a snob and a racist: the casual anti-Semitism of 1930s England runs through her early novels, in almost all of which there are minor Jewish characters, usually identified by avarice and physical appearance: “men of Hebraic extraction, sallow men with hooked noses, wearing flamboyant jewellery.”
 Christie had no compunction in saying she disliked “Negroes,” and south Asians and Africans only appear in classic colonial guise in her books; note the contempt for “the natives” viewed from the boat in Death on the Nile.
 She seems to have had a low opinion of Australians, too, though (white) South Africans and Canadians fare better.

 For many of Christie’s fans on the left, including the Uruguayan Tupamaros guerillas and at least one current senior federal minister, her prejudices are discomforting.
 One leftist admirer, Johann Hari, a British journalist, has argued that Christie was a Burkean conservative who appeals to a deep desire for order and a suspicion of radical change.
-Doubtless this was true of Christie herself, but to read her books as expressing a coherent political position is to elevate her too far.
+Doubtless this was true of Christie herself, but to read her books as expressing a coherent political position is to elevate her too high.
 Yes, there is something seductively soothing about the sense of closure and the quiet triumph of justice in Christie’s books, which reflecting a conservative sense of organic order and allows us to pass over the nastier side of her class and race biases.
-Her later novels are free of the overt racism of pre-war writing, but here she falls back on a simple-minded faith in hereditary evil.
+Her later novels are free of the overt racism of the prewar writing, but here she falls back on a simple-minded faith in hereditary evil.
 (One of her own favorites, Crooked House, may have inspired Roland Marsh’s novel, The Bad Seed.)

 We read Christie despite her prejudices, not because of them, just as one might enjoy James Bond as entertainment but deplore Fleming’s sexism and love of violence.
-To take her too seriously – to quote the praise of Roland Barthes, Umberto Eco and Michel Houllebecq, as does Hari – is to fall into the same trap that allows French critics to see profundities in the films of Jerry Lewis.
+To take her too seriously – to quote the praise of Roland Barthes, Umberto Eco and Michel Houllebecq, as Hari does – is to fall into the same trap that allows French critics to see profundities in the films of Jerry Lewis.
 Sometimes the superficial is all there is.

 The best analysis of the works of Christie was written almost thirty years ago by Robert Barnard, whose own thrillers are very much in the Christie mode, if more satirical and less ingenious.
 Barnard spent some time in Australia, and his Death of an Old Goat must still cause shudders at the University of New England, which he relentlessly skewers.
 He defends Christie as creating remarkable puzzles; the lack of fine writing and detailed characterisation means that nothing detracts from the cleverness of the plot or from Christie’s ability to deceive the reader while supplying the necessary clues to solve the mystery.
-To carry out this deception Christie depended on large groups of characters who share motive, opportunity and dark secrets; other than in some university departments it is hard to imagine so many people who have reason to hate each other.
+To carry out this deception Christie depended on large groups of characters who share motive, opportunity and dark secrets; other than in some university departments it is hard to imagine so many people who have reason to hate each other gathered in one place.
 Common to all Christie mysteries is what Pierre Bayard calls “a principle of disguise” that “prevents the reader from grasping the truth even while it is exposed in full view.”